YimMenu/YimMenu/src/lua/docs/classes/pointer.md

   - `value` (number): new value.

 - **Returns:**
-  - `lua_patch`: memory patch instance for modifying the value at the memory address with the specified value. can call apply / restore on the object.
+  - `lua_patch`: memory patch instance for modifying the value at the memory address with the specified value.
+Can call apply / restore on the object.

 **Exemple Usage:**
 ```lua